-- 15) The FIM Technical Director (or the FMNR Chief Technical Steward when there is no FIM Technical Director appointed) is the sole official responsible for the sampling management and supervision. - 16) Riders/teams selected for gasoline controls are directed to proceed with their vehicles to the area that has been designated for this purpose. - 17) The FIM Technical Director/FMNR Chief Technical Steward collects the gasoline from the motorcycle by using only new sample containers and pipettes/hand pumps.

-The gasoline is transferred through the use of the pipette/hand pump directly from the gasoline tank into three containers, denominated A, B and C. The containers are closed and sealed by the FIM Technical Director/FMNR Chief Technical Steward. - 18) The FIM Technical Director/FMNR Chief Technical Steward fills in (in all its parts) and signs the Gasoline Sample Declaration Form (see 63.04.03).
-The rider or a team representative also signs this Form, after verifying that all the information is correct. - 19) The FIM Technical Director/FMNR Chief Technical Steward prepares an appropriate shipping box containing the collected A, B and C samples and a copy of the respective, signed, Gasoline Sample Declaration Form.
+- 1) The FIM Technical Director (or the FMNR Chief Technical Steward when there is no FIM Technical Director appointed) is the sole official responsible for the sampling management and supervision. - 2) Riders/teams selected for gasoline controls are directed to proceed with their vehicles to the area that has been designated for this purpose. - 3) The FIM Technical Director/FMNR Chief Technical Steward collects the gasoline from the motorcycle by using only new sample containers and pipettes/hand pumps.
+The gasoline is transferred through the use of the pipette/hand pump directly from the gasoline tank into three containers, denominated A, B and C. The - from the gasoline tank into three containers, denominated A, B and C. The containers are closed and sealed by the FIM Technical Director/FMNR Chief Technical Steward. - 4) The FIM Technical Director/FMNR Chief Technical Steward fills in (in all its parts) and signs the Gasoline Sample Declaration Form (see 63.04.03).
+The rider or a team representative also signs this Form, after verifying that all the information is correct. - 5) The FIM Technical Director/FMNR Chief Technical Steward prepares an appropriate shipping box containing the collected A, B and C samples and a copy of the respective, signed, Gasoline Sample Declaration Form.
 The box is then shipped to the FIM appointed laboratory by registered courier.